TFTWPhoenix/Ion-Lang/README.md

 # Ion-Lang
 The Ion Programming Language
+Simple and Powerful

 ### Goals of Ion
 Ion aims to be a granular language for those who need it.
-It doesnt need to be granular however.
-In the future there will be keywords like `auto` for variables and `detectType` to detect what type a given piece of data is.
-It will have functions like `shell()` to run a command via the users default shell.
+It will have functions like `prc <path>` to execute a file.
+For other programmers it aims to be a simple language.

 ### Platforms